 MA Program Overview and Degree Requirements

-The requirements listed below are special to the Department of East Asian Languages and Cultures (EALAC) and must be read in conjunction with the general requirements of the Graduate School of Arts and Sciences (GSAS).
+The MA Program Requirements for Chinese, Japanese, Korean, Vietnamese, Tibetan Studies, and Chinese Pedagogy are special to the Department of East Asian Languages and Cultures (EALAC) and must be read in conjunction with the general requirements of the Graduate School of Arts and Sciences (GSAS).

 Note: For students who matriculated prior to September 2014, please follow the requirements in place during your first semester of enrollment, found here.
 For questions, please contact your MA Program Director.

 The student who is a candidate for the Master of Arts degree in East Asian Languages and Cultures must earn a minimum of 32 credits in order to receive the degree.
 The student must also fulfill the residence units and language requirements described in the attachment.